Paradigm (venture capital firm)

 Paradigm Operations LP, doing business as Paradigm, is an American investment firm based in San Francisco, California.
 The firm focuses on investments related to cryptocurrency and blockchain technology.
+As of April 2025, Paradigm has $12.7 billion in assets under management.

 Background

 In June 2018, Paradigm was founded by Coinbase co-founder Fred Ehrsam and Sequoia Capital Partner Matt Huang.
 This came at a time during a cryptocurrency bubble burst where cryptocurrency prices dropped significantly.
 The duo founded the company to invest in cryptocurrencies and the companies.
+Alana Palmedo joined four weeks later to manage compliance and finance.

+Investments

-In October 2018, Paradigm obtained $750 million in funding from institutional investors like Harvard, Yale Stanford to create an open-ended fund with no deadline to return the capital.
+In October 2018, Paradigm obtained $750 million in funding from institutional investors like Harvard, Yale, and Stanford to create an open-ended fund with no deadline to return the capital.
 The fund would invest 60% in cryptocurrencies and 40% startup equity stakes.
 Institutional investors were wary of cryptocurrency and did not want to have direct exposure but Paradigm was seen as a trustworthy investor in part due to its founders being seen as reliable due to their experience and reputation.
 Paradigm called for $400 million up front to invest in Ethereum and Bitcoin using Tagomi, a trading desk it invested in.
 Paradigm was able to obtain cryptocurrency exposure for its investors at a low price which later rose significantly in value.
 An additional $350 million was added as a top-off for the first fund.

 Paradigm had also invested in cryptocurrency related startups such as Uniswap.
 By October 2020, 13 of Paradigm's 28 startup investment had already raised or circulated tokens at higher valuations.
 It drew comparison to peers such as Pantera Capital and Andreessen Horowitz.

 In November 2021, Paradigm raised $2.5 billion for Paradigm One, its first venture capital fund and at the time was the largest cryptocurrency related venture capital fund in history.
 The amount raised was twice than initially targeted.
 Sam Bankman-Fried was an investor of the fund via Alameda Research and in return the fund invested in FTX.
 Paradigm was considered a central investor in FTX.

 In January 2021, Paradigm and Sequoia Capital invested $1.15 billion in Citadel Securities making them the first outsider investors in the firm.

+Uniswap lawsuits

 In April 2022, a Uniswap customer sued Uniswap for failing to address rampant fraud on the platform.
 Uniswap investors Paradigm, Andreessen Horowitz, and Union Square Ventures were also included in the lawsuit for developing and promoting the platform.
 However, in August 2024, a federal judge decided to throw out the lawsuit ruling in favour of Uniswap.